 The Bureau has evaluated performance-based contracting as a way to reduce costs.
 In simplest terms, contractors are paid as they reach cleanup milestones with the incentive being that there is more rapid turn-around for the contractor and for the Bureau.
 Rapid cleanup technologies can be applied in certain types of cleanup scenarios where payment is based on results.
-This approach is not applicable for every site, but the Bureau staff use this type of contract where appropriate.
+This approach is not applicable for every site, but, by 2005, the Bureau anticipates that the vast majority of site cleanups will be implemented via a Pay for Performance-like process.